jarviscanada/jarvis_data_eng_danny/README.md

 - **[Cluster Monitor](./linux_sql)**: Developed a monitoring agent to obtain hardware usage stats across a cluster of nodes.
 All data is automatically pulled by a bash script and inserted into a central PostgreSQL database.
 Also wrote some sample analytics queries.
 - **[Core Java Apps](./core_java)**:
-     - Wrote a GREP-like Java app that searches for a regex match within all files in a given directory.
+     - Wrote a Grep-like Java app that searches for a regex match within all files in a given directory.
 Results are written to a specified output file.
 Utilizes Java 8 Stream APIs to read files.
      - Developed a simple app that can connect to a PostgreSQL database using JDBC.
 Enables users to perform CRUD operations on the database using the DAO pattern.
      - Developed a CLI app that interacts with Twitter's REST API by forming arguments into HTTP requests.
 Basic functionality includes posting, deleting, and looking up Tweets.
 Features dependency injection using Spring framework.
 Also wrote a number of integration and unit tests using both JUnit and Mockito.
 - **[SpringBoot App](./springboot)**: In progress